April CMC Meeting

 Nate discussed prospective members from administration and finance.

 Discussion ensued regarding how CIRES employees are feeling in different parts of CIRES.
-There is a sense that women are leaving CSD.
+There is a sense that women are leaving CSL.

 Executive and Fellows Meetings